arjuuuuunnnnn/Orchestry/docs/user-guide/troubleshooting.md

 ### Complete System Recovery

-If AutoServe is completely down:
+If Orchestry is completely down:

 ```bash
 # 1. Stop all services